 Generally it's rare to link 1:1 relationships since they should usually be in the same table.
 For example, you would not have a separate table for Employee Phone Number and Employee Address, they would simply be two columns within the Employees table.
 However there are cases nonetheless where it makes sense, for example, a Keycard tracking table where each keycard has 1 assigned employee.

 To enforce a 1:1 relationship within Cinchy, you set the unique constraint and leave it as single-select when creating a link column.

 A common relationship to have is a one to many relationship.
 For example, one customer can have multiple invoices.

 To enforce a 1:many relationship within Cinchy, you want to create a link column in the table on the “many” side of the relationship (in the above example, in the invoices table) and leave the link column as single select.

 You can also have a many to many relationship.
 For example, you can have multiple customers, and multiple products.
 Each customer can order multiple products, and each product can be ordered by multiple customers.
 Another example is books and authors.
 An author can write multiple books, but a book can also have multiple authors.
-There are two ways to express many to many relationships.
+You can express many to many relationships in two ways.

-In the case of multiple customers and multiple products, we want to use orders as an intermediary table to create indirect relationships between customers and products.
-Each order has 1 customer, and each order has multiple products in it.
-We can derive the relationship between customers and products through the orders table.
+For the use case of multiple customers and multiple products, you can use orders as an intermediary table to create indirect relationships between customers and products.
+Each order has one customer, and each order has multiple products in it.
+You can derive the relationship between customers and products through the orders table.

 To create a many:many relationship through a different entity, you want to create a table for orders.
 Within orders, you want to create a single-select link to customers and a multi-select link to products.

-In the case of books and authors, it makes sense to create a multi-select link column in the Books table where multiple authors can be selected.
+For the use case of books and authors, it makes sense to create a multi-select link column in the Books table where multiple authors can be selected.

-To create a multi-select link column in Cinchy, you simply check off the Multi-Select option when you create a new link column.
+To create a multi-select link column in Cinchy, you select the Multi-Select option when you create a new link column.